To graduate from high school in California, students must complete a minimum of 13 courses encompassing a diverse range of subjects.

 The number of credits required to graduate high school in California varies by school district, but the minimum state requirement is 220 Carnegie units.

 This is equivalent to 22 one-year courses or 44 semester courses.
-In addition to completing the required courses, students must also meet certain other requirement.
+In addition to completing the required courses, students must meet certain other requirements.

 Lastly, students must also pass an exit examination, such as the CAHSEE or the CAAs.